JackTheMico/paramspy/README.md

          And this ["female", "male", "secret"] means value have to be in these three values, if gender's value is "alien", Checker will raise CheckFailed Exception.

-      2. tuple, example: ("phone", int, "NUMBER").
+      2. tuple, example: ("phone", (int,), "NUMBER").
          This means parameter "phone" must be in the target which you about to check, if not, raise CheckFailed Exception.
-         As for "int", it means type check, if a parameter is ok with multiple type, you can write it like: (int ,str, dict).
+         As for (int,), it means type check, if a parameter is ok with multiple type, you can write it like: (int ,str, dict).
          Last one is a default rule, there are three default rules, you can take a look by calling Checker.default_rules() or just take a look in checker.py.